lab-design/lab-design.github.io/_posts/2020-06-27-repairing-deep-neural-networks.md

 The study gives automated repair tools a map of the territory, a catalog of the fixes that matter and a sense of where automation would pay off first.
 It is part of our lab's work on making deep learning dependable.

 This work is part of [Modular and Dependable AI](/research/#modular-and-dependable-ai).
+For the wider story see [our overview of debugging deep learning](/news/2025/10/15/why-deep-learning-needs-debugging-tools/).
 The full paper is available [here](https://lab-design.github.io/papers/ICSE-20a/).